Abhishikaf/Inner_Emerging_Markets_Analyzer/README.md

 ---
 ## Data Sources:

-We used the United Staes Bureau of Economic Analysis API to get the last 5 year data of Personal Income in all the states.
+We used the United States Bureau of Economic Analysis API to get the last 5 year data of Personal Income in all the states.

 * [Bea.gov]( https://apps.bea.gov/API/signup/index.cfm) - Bureau of Economic Analysis

 Furthermore, the population data to calculate the per capita growth in the states was obtained by donwloading a .csv file from the United States Cencus Bureau at:
-* [Census.gov](https://www2.census.gov/programs-surveys/popest/datasets/2010-2020/state/totals/) - United Staes Census Bureau
+* [Census.gov](https://www2.census.gov/programs-surveys/popest/datasets/2010-2020/state/totals/) - United States Census Bureau

 Lastly, the GDP for each industry in all the states in the US was obtained by downloading a .csv file from Kaggle.com:
 * [Kaggle.com](https://www.kaggle.com/davidbroberts/us-gdp-by-state-19972020/version/1) - A huge repository of community published data & code.